johsteffens/mocutsvd/README.md

 * If you wish more specific thread controls, look up the Open MP documentation: [https://www.openmp.org](https://www.openmp.org)

 #### High CPU Load
 On very large matrices, the function `mocut_svd` will put prolonged load on the CPU, running it near its rated power limits.
-Correctly configured machines should well handle this type of load.
+Correctly configured machines can handle this type of load.
 Some platforms permit overriding safety limits at the users own risk (e.g. via overclocking, overvolting).
 Be aware that inadequately configured safety measures might cause malfunction or damage under high CPU load.

 #### Valgrind
 Advanced debugging tools like `valgrind` analyze the instructions and memory usage of a program: